-True prices will change according to the type of Corian you purchase, installers you hire, and countless other factors.
-In all of the scenarios listed, the backsplash is the same material as the counter material.
+True prices will change according to the type of Corian you purchase, how many installers you hire, and countless other factors.
+In all of those scenarios, the backsplash is the same material as the counter material.

 Corian Materials Only

-Because so many of these products are too small to make an entire kitchen (a typical small size is 30" x 36"), SolidSurface.com is best for smaller areas.
+Because so many of these products are too small to make an entire kitchen (a typical small size is 30 inches x 36 inches), SolidSurface.com is best for smaller areas.

 Partial and Overstock